-Emergency Support Services (ESS) provides short-term assistance to British Columbians who are forced to leave their homes because of fire, floods, earthquakes, or other emergencies.
+Emergency Support Services (ESS) provides short-term assistance to British Columbians who are forced to leave their homes because of fire, flood, earthquake, or other emergencies.
 This assistance includes food, lodging, clothing, emotional support, and family reunification.

 Emergency Support Services is based on volunteerism and is dependent on the willingness of individuals in the community to help plan for the well-being of their neighbours and fellow citizens in the event of a disaster.